french-cherian/french-cherian.github.io/2-usa.md

 White Water Rafting and zip-lining on Nantahala River (the resort has partnership with Wildwater)

+##### Bryson City
+- Nantahala Brewery
+- Small town america Main Street Shops
+- Great Smoky Mountain Railroad
+- Great Smoky National Park Entrance
+- Tubing at Deep Creek Picnic Area: Rent a tube for a couple of bucks.
+There are multiple rental possibilities between Bryson City and Deep Creek Picnic Area.
+We recommend spending a couple bucks extra for tube with thick solid (plastic) bottom to protect your behind from rocks.

 ##### fontana resort
 hiking, biking, pool, volleyball, tennis, softball, disc golf, mini golf, shuffle board, game room and billiards, horseshoes, corn hole, ladder ball